matlab-actions/run-command/README.md

 # Action for Running MATLAB Commands

-The [Run MATLAB Command](#run-matlab-command) action enables you to execute MATLAB&reg; scripts, functions, and statements on a [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) or [GitHub&reg;-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) runner:
+The [Run MATLAB Command](#run-matlab-command) action enables you to execute MATLAB&reg; scripts, functions, and statements on a [GitHub&reg;-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) or [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) runner:
+- To use a GitHub-hosted runner, include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up your preferred MATLAB release (R2021a or later) on the runner.
-- To use a self-hosted runner, you must set up a computer with MATLAB as your self-hosted runner and register the runner with GitHub Actions.
+- To use a self-hosted runner, set up a computer with MATLAB on its path to host your runner and register the runner with GitHub Actions.
+(On self-hosted UNIX&reg; runners, you can also use the **Setup MATLAB** action instead of having MATLAB installed.)
 The runner uses the topmost MATLAB release on the system path to execute your workflow.
-- To use a GitHub-hosted runner, you must include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up your preferred MATLAB release (R2021a or later) on the runner.

 ## Examples
 Use the **Run MATLAB Command** action to run MATLAB scripts, functions, and statements.
 You can use this action to flexibly customize your test run or add a step in MATLAB to your workflow.

 ### Run MATLAB Script
-On a self-hosted runner, run a script named `myscript.m` in the root of your repository.
+On a self-hosted runner that has MATLAB installed, run a script named `myscript.m` in the root of your repository.
 To run the script, specify the **Run MATLAB Command** action in your workflow.

 ```yaml
 name: Run MATLAB Script